ehsansdr/BackEnd-Challenge-1/dockrizing.md

       MYSQL_ROOT_PASSWORD: Password for the root user (password).
       MYSQL_DATABASE: The name of the database to create (walletmanager).

+like : application.yml

+            #server:
+      #  port: 8081 # basic is 8080
+      spring:
+      datasource:
+      url: jdbc:mysql://localhost:3306/WalletManageDB
+      username: root
+      password: '!QAZ1qaz' # if you have pass word like this spring detect that as tag not pass so use '' to prevent that
+      driver-class-name: com.mysql.cj.jdbc.Driver
+      sql:
+      init:
+      mode: always
+      #    hikari:
+      #      # This property defines the maximum number of connections that can be held in the pool.
+Setting this appropriately can improve application performance by reusing existing connections.
+      #      maximum-pool-size: 10
+      #      # This property specifies the maximum time (in milliseconds) that the driver will wait for a connection from the pool.
+If no connection is available within the timeout period, an exception will be thrown.
+      #      connection-timeout: 3000

+      jpa:
+      # have this in mysql connecting for not getting : org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'entityManagerFactory' defined in class path resource [org/springframework/boot/autoconfigure/orm/jpa/HibernateJpaConfiguration.class]: [PersistenceUnit: default] Unable to build Hibernate SessionFactory; nested exception is org.hibernate.exception.SQLGrammarException: Unable to build DatabaseInformation [Unknown table 'SEQUENCES' in information_schema] [n/a]
+      properties:
+      hibernate.dialect: org.hibernate.dialect.MySQLDialect
+      hibernate:
+      ddl-auto: update
+      format_sql: true
+      database: mysql
+      show-sql: true

+      logging:
+      level:
+      root: INFO

+for better indent see application.yml in project

 depends_on: Ensures that the MySQL database starts before your Spring Boot application.
 volumes: The MySQL database data is persisted in a volume (mysql_data) so that it is not lost when the container is stopped or removed.
 5. Configure Your Spring Boot Application for Docker